-Each summer, students enrolled in AP classes will have assignments to complete in an effort to prepare for the next year.
+Each summer, students will have assignments to complete in an effort to prepare for the next year.
+All students are required to have a TI-84 Graphing Calculator.

 Algebra I

 Level Course Name Number Semester Credits CP Algebra I 601 Both 1